MicrosoftDocs/power-automate-docs/articles/process-advisor-export.md

 # Export and import your process

-You can copy or move processes in the process mining capability from one environment to another using Microsoft Power Platform solutions.
+You can copy or move process mining processes from one environment to another using Microsoft Power Platform solutions.
 You need to be an owner or co-owner of a process to export it.

 > [!NOTE]
 >